Provincial, Ontario Ministry of Health

 Handled as one project.

-A stair lift is only useful if the stairwell supports it, the flooring works with it, and the rest of the home adapts around it.
-We design the complete picture.
+A power wheelchair is only useful if the doorways, turning space, and flooring work with it, and the rest of the home adapts around it.
+We design the complete picture, and we coordinate the HVMP funding for any fixed lifts.